High-Performance-Computing/Project/Discussion.md

-Next steps
+# Discussion: Next steps

-Saclability of the problem using a Spark CLuster.
+Scalability of the problem using a Spark CLuster.